My Easy Apple Pie Recipe You’ll Love!

 Instructions

-• Let cool for at least 1 hour before slicing.
-Serve warm with ice cream if desired.
+• Let cool slightly and serve warm with vanilla ice cream if desired.

 Nutrition